Call for submissions: PORT

 We are particularly interested in intelligent writing that contends with social issues, psychogeographies, and exploratory and experimental texts and forms.
 All writing should be original, of high quality and offer something intriguing, insightful and compellingly different.

 We are not interested in genre fiction, including sci-fi, fantasy, thrillers etc.

 Please take a look at our previous books, our Instagram account (@dunlinpress), and the work of previous contributors to familiarise yourself with the type of work we publish.

 What type of work can I submit?

-Submissions of no more than 1,000 words will be considered for prose.
-Poems of roughly no more than 40 lines will also be considered.
-No work should have been previously published, either in print or online.
+We will not consider any work that has been previously published, either in print or online, including on personal blogs.
 Please do not submit work that is also being considered for publication elsewhere.

 Files and formats

-Please send all submissions to firstname.lastname@example.org with the heading Wading Birds Submission.
+Please send all submissions to email@example.com with the heading PORT Submission.
 All files should be attached to the email as a Word document (.docx) or in Rich Text Format (.rtf).

 When will I hear about my submission?

-Dunlin Press is operating as a not-for-profit enterprise.
-Unfortunately this means we haven’t the funds to pay authors for submissions used in our wading birds book.
-Authors whose work appears the book will receive two copies of the book upon publication.
-Any profits made from the book will be invested into the print costs of next Dunlin Press project.
+Dunlin Press operates as a not-for-profit enterprise.
+Unfortunately this means we haven’t the funds to pay authors for submissions.
+Authors whose work appears the book will receive a copy of the book upon publication.
+Any profits from the book are directly invested into the print costs of next Dunlin Press project.